thorrak/brewpi-esp8266/README.md

 Although this firmware works with brewpi-www, it is highly recommended that users use [Fermentrack](http://www.fermentrack.com/) instead as Fermentrack substantially reduces the work required to get an ESP8266-based controller working.
 Due to recent changes in Raspbian, ongoing testing & support for this firmware is exclusively performed on Fermentrack and future changes may introduce incompatibility with brewpi-www.

+## Hardware

+I maintain a separate repo with PCB and 3D-printable case designs for all of my projects.
+The page specific to BrewPi-ESP can be accessed [here](https://github.com/thorrak/thorrak_hardware/blob/master/BrewPi-ESP8266.md).